a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 # Prerequisites
 This guide assumes you have a computer running Windows and would like to move to Linux Mint.
-It also assumes you can use a search engine to solve problems and don't suffer from general learned helplessness.
+It also assumes you can use a search engine to solve problems and don't suffer from general learned helplessness or critical thinking deficency.

 Here's a few things you should know.